textSolver34761/textSolver34761/README.md

 ### Hi there 👋

-I'm an apprentice Java software developer, willing to be a Data Engineer. <br />
+I'm an apprentice Java software developer, willing to be a software architecte. <br />
 <br />
 🔭 I’m currently working on Java and JavaScript <br />
 🌱 I’m currently learning Python, data viz, Big data ... <br />